russelcanlapan/App_Dev_Project/README.md

 # Gym System
 The Gym Management System is an online platform designed to manage member and employee interactions within a gym.
 The system allows users to log in as either employees or members, each with specific capabilities according to their roles.
-The project’s functionality is modeled based on a detailed UML diagram, outlining the core classes, controllers, and interactions.
+The project’s functionality is modeled based on a detailed UML diagram, outlining the core classes and interactions.

 ## Features
 ### Member